 The Farmers National Bank Of York

-The Farmers National Bank Of York in Nebraska printed $156,300 dollars worth of national currency.
-That is a small output.
-National bank notes from here should be scarce.
-This national bank opened in 1905 and stopped printing money in 1912, which equals a 8 year printing period.
-That is obviously a very short period of time.
-During its life, The Farmers National Bank Of York issued 4 different types and denominations of national currency.
+The Farmers National Bank Of York in Pennsylvania printed $1,580,900 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1875 and stopped printing money in 1914, which equals a 40 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The Farmers National Bank Of York issued 10 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
 For the record, The Farmers National Bank Of York was located in York County.
-It was assigned charter number 7821.
+It was assigned charter number 2228.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com